 Scholarly Commons Citation

 Cantalupo, Nancy Chi, "Using Law and Education to Make Human Rights Real in Women’s Real Lives" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 432.
+432.